 9. Can I protect my work by sending a copy to myself?

 This is sometimes called a “poor man’s copyright.”
 The idea behind this practice is to prove that you had first claim of rights by sending a copy to yourself.
-Your intended proof to authorities would be to show the dated postmark, registered postal receipt, or e-mail.
+You intend to prove to authorities that you had an earlier claim by producing a dated postmark, registered postal receipt, or e-mail.
 This is not acceptable proof in a court of law, even if the letter/parcel with the postmark/registered receipt is left unopened.

 Before I applied for my patent, I discussed this process with an attorney.
-The reason why this is not acceptable (legally) is that time stamps can be mechanically reproduced.
+The reason why this isn’t legally acceptable is that date & time stamps can be mechanically reproduced.
 Witnesses show legitimacy.
 In my case, as an inventor, the best process before patenting a product was to keep an inventor’s notebook and have at least two people review, sign and date my progress.
 Witnesses can be brought into court to validate your claims in case of litigation, machines can’t.

 10. Is my copyright good in other countries?

 Most likely, yes.
 The U.S has copyright agreements with most countries throughout the world.
-If there’s doubt or concern, the author would be advised to see which countries honor each other copyrights and which ones do not have a copyright relationship with the United States.
+If there’s doubt or concern, the author is advised to 1) see which countries honor each other’s copyrights, and 2) which ones do not have a copyright relationship with the United States.
 See Circular 38a, International Copyright Relations of the United States.